Which of these two scenarios sounds more vibrant for the overall quality of life and health?

 You stand shivering in the freezer section at your local mega-mart, your eyes begin to glaze over from the halogen lights and the neon-colored cardboard boxes containing substances claimed to be food products?
 You decide on the one with the least amount of additives and make your way to the self-check-out line, excited to get in your car and out of the supermarket.

-Clearly, most of us would agree that the first scenario, at the local farmer’s market, is much more appealing than a trip to a big chain grocery store.
+Most of us would agree that the first scenario, at the local farmer’s market, is much more appealing than a trip to a big chain grocery store.
 But what, besides the aesthetic factor, are some of the other benefits of supporting your local farmers market?
 Here are ten reasons why I believe you should shop at your local farmers market.

 1. Buying Locally

 Buying from your local farmer allows you to support local agriculture.
 This means that the food you are eating comes from nearby, and does not require us to waste lots of energy and petroleum to ship the food halfway around the world.
-You are eating food in your own environment, where it has perfectly-created nutrients for your specific climate and region.
+You are eating food in your environment, where it has perfectly-created nutrients for your specific climate and region.
 You are also supporting the environment by reducing the usage of fossil fuels.

 2. Cheaper Organic Fruits & Veggies